dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 similar to this:

 flawed/or not developed yet --> works without flaws / "bugs" --> Excellent

+## D. Cultural baggage to a supposedly international environment - class mentality, other behaviours

+Allow a list rather than specifics, I think it paints a picture:

+* Believing that it is OK to complain to HR or your supervisor about something instead of correcting you on the spot,
+* Having to work with the person that "snitched" on you afterwards without addressing the issue that you feel uncomfortable
+* Having the silent treatment as an accepted response to an argument
+* A barrage of implied rules on how to behave.

+OK this sector seems weak.
+I will probably remove it or rewrite it.

 ## E. City/financial sector over-reliance.